xiaohaoChen/rrc_detection/README.md

    By default, we assume the model is stored in `$CAFFE_ROOT/models/VGGNet/`.

 2. Download the KITTI dataset(http://www.cvlibs.net/datasets/kitti/eval_object.php).
-   By default, we assume the data is stored in `$HOME/data/KITTI/` uzip the training images, testing images and the labels in `$HOME/data/KITTI/`.
+   By default, we assume the data is stored in `$HOME/data/KITTI/`
+   Unzip the training images, testing images and the labels in `$HOME/data/KITTI/`.

 3. Create the LMDB file.
    For training .